mzackaria/Custom-Views/README.md

 # Custom View

 ### Introduction

 Pet project drawing custom views for android

--> Drawing in the onDraw methid
+- Drawing in the onDraw method
--> setting changes in view through click on view
+- setting changes in view through click on view
--> settings custom attributes on view
+- settings custom attributes on view

-The code for the custom view is in file DialView.kt
+The code for the custom view is in file **DialView.kt**